are three stations in Burnley, but Manchester Road is the one you're interested

 if you're travelling from Leeds or Bradford.
 It's just under a mile from the

-You basically need to keep clear of most of the pubs around the ground and in the town centre.
+You need to keep clear of many of the pubs around the ground and in the town centre.
 However, that still leaves plenty of options.
-The most obvious is the cricket club next to the ground, which lets away fans in and is cheap and friendly.
-Also close to the ground is the KSC 100 Club which allows away fans in for a fee.
-My recommendation though would be the Bier Huis, which is around an 8 to 10 minute walk from the ground.
+In fact, in contrast to nearby Blackburn, Burnley is a veritable oasis for the beer connoisseur.
+My personal recommendation would be the Bridge Bier Huis, which is around an 8 to 10 minute walk from the ground.
 It gets great reviews for its beer selection and is away fan friendly.
-It will get busy though.
-You may therefore prefer to try the Ministry of Ale, which is just over the road from Manchester Road station.
+It will get very busy though.
+If you arrive by train you may therefore prefer to try the Ministry of Ale, which is just over the road from Manchester Road station.
 The pub also has a great range of beers, including those from its own micro brewery.
+A couple of newcomers are the Beer Shack, a micro pub, and the Real Ale Factory, where the cask beers are allegedly all 2 quid!
 Another option, particularly if you want to take advantage of the street parking available nearby, is the Woodman.
 This has a decent range of very reasonably priced beers.
+Nearer the ground the most obvious is the cricket club next to the ground, which lets away fans in and is cheap and friendly.
+Close by is the KSC 110 Club which allows away fans in for a fee (a massive 20p!), and has a massive range of cask beers.
+Depending on where you park, the Talbot could be a good option.
 It goes without saying that there are a couple of Wetherspoons outlets in the town.
 I've no idea though whether or not they're an option for away fans.

 All the pubs mentioned above, plus a few others, are marked on the pub map.